-If you’re stuck in a more negative thought pattern, it can end up being a self-perpetuating mindset.
+It can become a self-perpetuating mindset, if you’re stuck in a more negative thought pattern.
 If you think you can’t do something, then nine times out of ten, you’ll be right.
 Making small changes to your thought patterns is one of the most successful ways to fake it til you make it.
 By focusing more energy on building positive associations and growing your self-esteem, you can actually change the way you think about tricky or uncomfortable situations over time.

 Practice makes perfect

 Sure, learning how to do something is important.
 But a great way to learn is by actually giving it a go.
 As long as you aren’t misleading anybody about your skillset, asking to expand your role and try out different tasks is an amazing way for you to learn more skills.
 It will also show your bosses that you’re interested in career progression and in expanding your skills – which are very attractive qualities.

 Often, especially when you’re just getting used to it, faking it til you make it can seem basically impossible.
 If you know in your heart you can’t do something, then often this will show all over your face, ensuring that everyone who sees you also knows you’ve got no confidence in your skills for the role.
 Adopting a more positive body language can convince others around you that you’re chilled out and well suited for the role – no matter how you feel inside.
 Positive body language like standing tall and not having your arms crossed can make all the difference.
 It can even trick your brain as to how you feel on the inside, too.